LazyDrag: Enabling Stable Drag-Based Editing on Multi-Modal Diffusion Transformers via Explicit Correspondence: Abstract

 \section{Abstract}

 The reliance on implicit point matching via attention has become a core bottleneck in drag-based editing, resulting in a fundamental compromise on weakened inversion strength and costly test-time optimization (TTO).
-This compromise severely limits the generative capabilities of diffusion models, suppressing high-fidelity inpainting and text-guided creation.
+This compromise severely limits the generative capabilities, suppressing high-fidelity inpainting and text-guided creation.
 In this paper, we introduce LazyDrag, the first drag-based image editing method for Multi-Modal Diffusion Transformers, which directly eliminates the reliance on implicit point matching.
 In concrete terms, our method generates an explicit correspondence map from user drag inputs as a reliable reference to boost the attention control.
 This reliable reference opens the potential for a stable full-strength inversion process, which is the first in the drag-based editing task.
 It obviates the necessity for TTO and unlocks the generative capability of models.
-Therefore, LazyDrag naturally unifies precise geometric control with text guidance, enabling complex edits that were previously out of reach: opening the mouth of a dog and inpainting its interior, generating new objects like a ``tennis ball'', or for ambiguous drags, making context-aware changes like moving a hand into a pocket.
-Additionally, LazyDrag supports multi-round workflows with simultaneous move and scale operations.
-Evaluated on the DragBench, our method outperforms baselines in drag accuracy and perceptual quality, as validated by VIEScore and human evaluation.
-LazyDrag not only establishes new state-of-the-art performance, but also paves a new way to editing paradigms.
+Therefore, LazyDrag naturally unifies precise geometric control with text guidance, enabling complex edits that were previously out of reach: opening the mouth of a dog and inpainting its interior, generating new objects like a ``tennis ball'', or for ambiguous drags, making context-aware changes like moving hands into pockets.
+Moreover, LazyDrag supports multi-round edits with simultaneous move and scale operations.
+Evaluated on DragBench, our method outperforms baselines in drag accuracy and perceptual quality, as validated by mean distances, VIEScore and user studies.
+LazyDrag not only sets new state-of-the-art performance, but also paves a new way to editing paradigms.
 Here is the project \href{https://zxyin.github.io/LazyDrag}{website}.